ogobrecht/plex/README.md

         - New parameters to filter for object types
         - New parameters to change base paths for backend, frontend and data
 - 1.2.1 (2019-03-13)
-    - Function BackApp:
-        - Fix script templates: Change old parameters in plex.backapp call
+    - Fixed: Script templates for function BackApp used old/invalid parameters
     - Add install and uninstall scripts for PLEX itself
 - 1.2.0 (2018-10-31)
-    - Function BackApp:
-        - New: All like/not like parameters are now translated internally with the escape character set to backslash like so `... like 'YourExpression' escape '\'`
+    - Function BackApp: All like/not like parameters are now translated internally with the escape character set to backslash like so `... like 'YourExpression' escape '\'`
-    - Function Queries_to_CSV:
-        - Fixed: Binary data type columns (raw, long_raw, blob, bfile) should no longer break the export
+    - Function Queries_to_CSV: Binary data type columns (raw, long_raw, blob, bfile) should no longer break the export
 - 1.1.0 (2018-09-23)
-    - Change filter parameter from regular expression to list of like expressions for easier handling
+    - Function BackApp: Change filter parameter from regular expression to list of like expressions for easier handling
 - 1.0.0 (2018-08-26)
     - First public release